obenkenobi/Neural-Network/README.md

 # Neural-Network
 Machine-Learning/Neural-Network program that takes binary arrays and classifies them as L or H

-To run this program, type:
+To run this program, go to the root directory of this repository in your terminal and type:

 	python main.py